dcloudio/hbuilderx-extension-docs/en/Tutorial/install/macosx.md

 > The HBuilder application should be installed in the /Applications directory on MacOSX to avoid problems such as extension installation failure and project creation failure.
 >
-Please jump to `System Perference -> Security & Privacy`, allow to use HBuilderX.app.
+Please jump to `System Perference -> Security & Privacy -> General`, allow to use HBuilderX.app.

 ## Question